 What is the filing deadline?

 The filing deadline for the application is July 1.
-Applications received after July 1 would apply to the following assessment year.
+Applications received after July 1 apply to the following assessment year.

 Yes, all supporting documentation must be within the last 12 months.